This post may contain affiliate links. Read the full disclosure

 7. STUFFED ANIMAL HAMMOCK

-If you are looking for other ideas for storing teddy bears and stuffed toys, this hammock is super cute!
+If you are looking for other ideas for storing teddy bears and stuffed toys, these toy hammocks are super cute!

 Plus gets them up off the floor and out of the way as a really simple teddy organiser.
-It’s a great way to display them as a bedroom feature too.
+It’s a better way to display them as a bedroom feature too.